bottenderjs/bottenderjs.github.io/content/docs/Guides-CustomConnector.md

 - `isPayload`
 - `payload`

-Free free to implement platform only getter on it.
+Feel free to implement platform only getter on it.

 ```js
 class CustomEvent {